vaboston/libvmod-uuid/README.rst

    yum install -y uuid uuid-devel

-This version of the VMOD requires Varnish since version 5.0.0, and has been tested against versions through 5.1.2.
+This version of the VMOD requires the Varnish master branch after version 5.2.0, and is not compatible with any currently released versions of Varnish.
+See the project source code repository for versions compatible with a Varnish release.

 INSTALLATION
 ============